-Present data suggest that, with 3 treatments over a 12-week time period and especially with a “touchup” after one year, the tightening and continence effects are experienced for at least 2-3 years or more, while the atrophic elasticity effects are ongoing with no need for further treatments in properly managed patients.
+Present data suggest that, with 3 treatments over a 12-week time period and especially with a “touchup” after one year, the tightening and continence effects are experienced for up to 2 years.

 Co2 Pixelated Laser technology may also be used to:

 - As a new therapy to improve skin stretchability and diminish itching and burning for patients with later stage lichen sclerosis (evidence-based.)

 How much does it cost?
 Are there any discounts available?

 Full price for series of three intra-vaginal treatments is $2800.
 For individual pricing for other genital uses please contact office.
 For patients adding FemiLift to vaginal reconstruction to diminish urinary incontinence, the fee is reduced to $1500 for the series of 3 treatments.